Why Is Calcium Intake Important For Men And Women?

 - The best source of calcium is food

 - Pros and Cons of whole milk dairy

 - Other essential nutrients for healthy bones

 Irrespective of the age or gender, calcium for bone health is essential for everyone.

-For this reason, one should focus on limiting the intake of the food that leads to depletion of calcium and increase the intake of food that helps in absorbing calcium, such as magnesium and potassium-rich food.
+For this reason, one should focus on limiting the intake of the food that leads to depletion of calcium and increases the intake of food that helps in absorbing calcium, such as magnesium and potassium-rich food.

 Major health benefits of calcium